Katy Mills: 2020–present

-2024 came with major changes, such as the closure of Tommy Bahama’s, Ferso’s Traditional Mexican Cuisine, Restoration Hardware, and the announcement of Primark opening in the mall the following year.
-It was also announced that new stores would open, such as Kozē Shake, True Religion, Coffee Fellows, and BN Jewelry.
+August to October 2024 came with major changes, such as the closure of Tommy Bahama's, Ferso's Traditional Mexican Cuisine, Restoration Hardware, and the announcement of Primark opening the following year., along with other new stores.
 Following the announcement, BoxLunch moved to the space formerly occupied by Bath & Body Works.
 It was also announced that Rainforest Café would undergo an Aztec-focused renovation starting October.
-The mall gained widespread attention in December of that year when a firearm went off in the mall, causing shoppers to clear the area.
-No injuries or fatalities were initially reported, until a confirmation hours later that one injury had been reported.
-The suspects, being an 18-year-old man and an unidentified juvenile have since been arrested.
+Rainforest Café had completed its renovation by April of 2025.